Get the best Beats headphones that suit your style in 2022.

 What are The Newest Beats Headphones?

-Beats is trying each year to surprise us with at least a couple of new headphones.
+The company is trying each year to surprise us with at least a couple of new Beats headphones.
 Last year we got the PowerBeats Pro and Solo Pro, both excellent additions to the Beats family.

 However, the ones that came in 2020 are the PowerBeats and Flex Wireless.
 The first ones are more of a trimmed-down version of the Pro model, while the Flex Wireless are entry-level buds with a neckband design.